Why Do Gums Matter?

 You've probably heard of gum disease.
 But do you really know what it is?
 This annoying infection can affect your teeth and all the surrounding tissues in your mouth.
 Because the disease doesn't cause pain, many people don't know they have it.
 So why does it matter?
 Gum disease is a leading cause of tooth loss in adults.

 Gum disease occurs when plaque is not removed through proper brushing and flossing.
-You won't feel any pain when you have gum disease so make sure you recognise the warning signs and get help if needed.
-Indian Dental Association recommends to check your mouth regularly and look for signs of gum disease - red, shiny, puffy, sore or sensitive gums, bleeding when you brush or floss, bad breath that won't go away......
+You won't feel any pain when you have gum disease so make sure you recognize the warning signs and get help if needed.
+According to the American Dental Association, you should talk to your dentist and dental hygienist you visit about the presence of:

 When gum disease becomes more advanced, it is called periodontitis.
 This condition can result in the development of periodontal pockets, swollen gum tissue, lose of bone that could lead to tooth loss.